hamsburger/Selenium-Note-Taker-/README.md

 Wait for Chrome Driver to Launch.
 Then, the program will ask you to input in a name for the file into which you will output your notes.

-After completing the above steps, you can begin selecting text in the browser and storing notes.
+After completing the above steps, you can begin (**highlighting** text[https://github.com/harris222/Selenium-Note-Taker-/blob/master/README.md#guide-link]) in the browser and storing notes.
 Each note you take using an URL will be shown under the URL with that header, like this

 ![Notes](https://github.com/harris222/Selenium-Note-Taker-/blob/master/Example%20Notes/Notes.PNG)